-What Is Math Talk?
+What Is Mathematical Talk?

-Why Is It Important?
+Why Is Mathematical Talk Important?

-A successful mathematics program emphasizes communicating mathematically frequently in the classroom.
 In addition to NCTM’s standards, most state standards include competencies related to communicating effectively through mathematical language, justifying solutions, and evaluating the mathematical thinking of others.

-What Does It Look and Sound Like?
+What Does Mathematical Talk Look and Sound Like?

 The picture below illustrates the interaction between the teacher and the students during effective math talk and demonstrates how knowledge is constructed through these interactions and exchanged with others.
 For a free download of my Looks Like/Sounds Like Poster, click here.